codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 |`RETENTION_POLICY_DAYS`         | The number of days for which to retain builds.
 Builds older than the defined retention period are deleted.                                  | `180`              |
 |`RUNTIME_MONGO_URI`             | Optional.
 The URI of the Mongo database from which to remove MongoDB logs (in addition to the builds). |              |

-#### Configure TTL for retention policy
+#### Configure TTL-based retention policy

 The TTL-based retention mechanism is implemented as a Cron job, and deletes data from the `workflowprocesses` collection.
 Build logs are not deleted.

 >**IMPORTANT**:
-  >For existing environments, for the retention mechanism to work, you must first drop the index in MongoDB.
+  > * For existing environments, for the retention mechanism to work, you must first drop the index in MongoDB.
+This requires a maintenance window that depends on the number of builds to be deleted, approximately three hours per node.
-  >This requires a maintenance window that depends on the number of builds to be deleted, approximately three hours per node.
+  * If you have more than one `cf-api`, you must update the configuration for all of them.

 {: .table .table-bordered .table-hover}
 | Env Variable   | Description             | Default                |